 - Looking for ethical clothing that doesn’t use animal products?
 Then look for vegan or cruelty-free brands

-- A brand that focuses on the human side of business?
+- A brand that focuses on the human side of the business?
 Maybe fair trade is for you.

-So yeah.
+That easy.
 Step one: decide which idea of sustainability is your priority.

 2. Visit their website